The Guelph Tool Library is excited to present the Zero Waste Festival

 On Saturday, August 10th, community members are invited to gather to celebrate sustainable living at Guelph’s first Zero Waste Festival.

-We will present the festival as part of their Ontario Trillium Foundation Seed Grant.
+We are presenting the festival as part of their Ontario Trillium Foundation Seed Grant.
 Our organization was awarded the grant in the fall of 2018, and will continue to offer their Sustainability Series workshops until the end of August of this year.
 So far, our workshops have included clothing repair, furniture refinishing, basic carpentry, and more – all with a focus on reducing personal waste and consumption.

 The Zero Waste Festival will offer a a vendor fair with products for creating a low-waste home and lifestyle.
 There will be a mini Repair Cafe event, with the opportunity to have bikes, clothing, and small appliances or electronics fixed by a team of volunteers.
 This portion of the event will be free to attend, but pre-registration is recommended, and donations are welcome.